Headless SDK (Payment Android)

 When the response type is "URL", you can load the 3DS challenge URL in your preferred view (WebView, Custom Tab, or browser).
 If the response type is not "URL", it indicates an error occurred and you should handle it appropriately by displaying an error message to the user.

-using the Create Checkout Session endpoint.
-The example below demonstrates how to load the 3DS challenge URL in a WebView:
+To complete the 3DS challenge, redirect customers to the URL returned by getThreeDSecureChallenge(context).
+After successful completion, customers are automatically redirected to the callback_url that you specified when creating the checkout_session using the Create Checkout Session endpoint.
+The following example shows how to load the 3DS challenge URL in a WebView:

 val webView = WebView(this)